yujinrobot/yujin_lidar/README.md

 #### min_horizontal_angle (double, -1.570796, radian)
 - The left angle range of laser scan.
 The default value is -180 in degree.
 #### angle_offset (float, 0, radian)
 - A horizontal angle offset that is added to the point cloud data.
-The default value is 0.
+Zero is recommended.

 ## QUICK START
 ```bash